 The DEBIX Model C motherboard defaults to NOR Flash boot.
-To enable NOR Flash boot, set the DIP switch to "100".
+To enable NOR Flash boot, set the DIP switch to "100" (See the figure 20 below).
 Upon successful NOR Flash initialization, the system loads the U-Boot bootloader.
 At this point, the user may select the boot modes (SD card boot or eMMC boot).